apache/incubator-kie-kogito-examples/process-postgresql-persistence-springboot/README.md

-# Kogito with persistence powered by PostgreSQL
+# Process with persistence powered by PostgreSQL

 ## Description